AndrewSRea/My_Learning_Port/JavaScript/Asynchronous_JS/Async_Prog_with_Promises/README.md

 })
 .catch(failureCallback);
 ```
-This is much better -- it is easier to see what is going on, we only need a single `.catch()` block to handle all the errors, it doesn't block the main thread (so we can keep playing video games while we wait for the pizza to be ready to collect), and each operation is guaranteed to wiat for previous operations to complete before running.
+This is much better -- it is easier to see what is going on, we only need a single `.catch()` block to handle all the errors, it doesn't block the main thread (so we can keep playing video games while we wait for the pizza to be ready to collect), and each operation is guaranteed to wait for previous operations to complete before running.
 We're able to chain multiple asynchronous actions to occur one after another this way because each `.then()` block returns a new promise that resolves when the `.then()` block is done running.
 Clever, right?

 Using arrow function, you can simplify the code even further:
 ```